P86/cheet-sheet/Pull request review checklist.md

-# Pull Request review checklist
+# Pull Request checklist

+### Author

+Before creating Pull Request:
+- [ ] Do review of your own code and fix problems.
+- [ ] Run tests and don't create PR if tests are not green.
+- [ ] Fix build warrnings and linter errors.

+### Reviewer

 Initial review:
 - [ ] Read description of PBI/Task connected with pull request and understand subject of changes.